This article gives you an introduction to the VCE multi-language email campaign creation feature.

 #UNSUBSCRIBE_HREF#placeholders in the campaign.

-- Language-specific performance of the email campaign can only be seen for individual links in reporting.
+- Language-specific performance of the email campaign can be exported to Open Data with the content-based reporting tool.

 - Also, please bear in mind that Visual link tracking shows an aggregate report on built-in unsubscribe link and online version link clicks irrespectively of the languages.
 All other links are displayed based on the master language’s clicks only.